egite/E-s-VRS-Database-Updater/README.md

 I don't know if this program will run within mono.
 If you run Virtual Radar Server on a Linux box, you can copy your "AircraftOnlineLookupCache.sqb" file to a Windows box and run this program on that Windows box.
 After the program is done processing the database, you can copy the database file back to your Linux box.

 I'm not a programmer.
 I wrote this for myself, figuring it out as I went along.
 The code isn't very robust.
-I didn't intend to share it however I believe it might be welcomed by the community.
+I didn't intend to share it however I believe it might have some value to the community.

 <ins>**Rules.csv file format explanation**</ins>